-Direct Data Entry of Professional and Institutional Claims on the Portal claim will not be submitted and a message will appear prompting the provider to complete the specific required field(s).
+When submitting claims via DDE, required fields are indicated with an asterisk next to the field.
+If a required field is left blank, the claim will not be submitted and a message will appear prompting the provider to complete the specific required field(s).
 Portal help is available for each online application screen.
 In addition, search functions accompany certain fields so providers do not need to look up the following information in secondary resources.